busbud/coding-challenge-frontend-b/README.md

 * You can setup your microsite any way you like; we're partial to NodeJS, ExpressJS and React
 * CSS can be written using SASS, LESS or similar higher-level language

+### Things that are important to us

+- Code quality, maintainability and readability
+- Attention to the User Experience

+### Things you'll not be evaluated on

+- Features we didn't list in this README
+- The quantity of code you write

 # Documentation

 ## Supporting API